Sulpiride for schizophrenia and Tourette’s syndrome

 Can other medicines be given at the same time as sulpiride?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Sulpiride should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving sulpiride.
+sulpiride should not be taken with some medicines that you get on prescription.
+It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting sulpiride.